kralchris/QuantML-TradingFramework/README.md

 # Machine Learning-Driven Algo Quantitative Trading Strategy with Systematic Market Prediction Framework

 ## Overview
-This project showcases a robust quantitative trading framework using machine learning classification models and technical indicators to predict US stock index movements.
-Combining historical market and macroeconomic data, this framework aims to develop and backtest trading strategies that dynamically respond to evolving market conditions.
+This project showcases a robust quantitative trading framework using machine learning classification models and technical indicators to predict movements in the **NASDAQ-100 index** (`^NDX`).
+By combining historical market data and macroeconomic indicators, the framework aims to develop and backtest trading strategies that dynamically respond to evolving market conditions.

+The model integrates **macroeconomic data** such as the US Treasury Yield (`^TNX`), Dollar Index (`DX-Y.NYB`), WTI Crude Oil (`CL=F`), Gold (`GC=F`), and VIX (`^VIX`) to provide a comprehensive view of economic influences on the NASDAQ-100.
+This multi-dimensional approach enables more informed predictions and strategy decisions centered around trading the NASDAQ-100.

 ## Objectives
 - **Data Acquisition**: Retrieve and process market data for the NASDAQ-100 (US100) along with key macroeconomic indicators, such as US Treasury Yield, Dollar Index, WTI Crude Oil, Gold, and VIX.